 “The lifespan of a hockey helmet is not easy to determine, and there are no expiration guidelines for hockey helmets in Canada.
-Hockey helmets are multi-impact helmets, meaning they are designed to protect against more than one impact, but must be replaced when you see damage.
+Hockey helmets are multi-impact helmets, meaning they are designed to protect against more than one impact but must be replaced when you see the damage.

 The recommendation from CSA (Canadian Standards Association) is for consumers to exercise good judgment as to the suitability of a hockey helmet for play.
 Helmets that are cracked, have loose-fitting or missing liner pieces, or that have been subjected to a severe blow, should be replaced.”